 Why do children need to eat vegetables?

-We all need to eat fruit and vegetables, but for little ones, it’s particularly important.
+We all need to eat fruits and vegetables, but for little ones, it’s particularly important.
 This is because they contain vitamins and minerals that provide energy, and also help with essential growth and development.
 But, according to SFGate, only 22 percent of toddlers and 16 percent of children aged between six and 11 are eating enough fruits and vegetables.
 The tips below may help you convince your child to try to eat more nourishing foods, but it’s important not to panic if they refuse.
 After all, kids go through different phases as they grow up.

 “I certainly encourage my patients to eat lots of veggies.
 I also reassure parents that the kids who don’t eat veggies will be just fine,” pediatrician Aaron Lindzon, MD told Today’s Parent.
 He added: “For kids who refuse fruits and veggies, I usually recommend a multivitamin to ensure adequate vitamin and mineral intake.”